A Characterization for Decidable Separability by Piecewise Testable Languages: Introduction

 Our characterization states that separability by \ptl is decidable if and only if (one of two variants of) an unboundedness problem is decidable.
 This yields decidability for a range of language classes, such as those with effectively semilinear Parikh images and the languages of labeled vector addition systems.
-In particular, this means that separability by \ptl is decidable for context-free languages, and, according to a very recent result~\citep{HagueKochemsOng2016}, even for the languages of higher-order pushdown automata.
+In particular, this means that separability by \ptl is decidable for context-free languages, and, according to very recent results, also for the languages of higher-order pushdown automata~\citep{HagueKochemsOng2016} and even higher-order recursion schemes~\citep{ClementeParysSalvatiWalukiewicz2016}.

 The two variants of the unboundedness problem are called \emph{diagonal problem} and \emph{simultaneous unboundedness problem (SUP)}, of which the latter is ostensibly easier than the former.
-Our reduction of separability by \ptl consists of three steps: \begin{itemize} \item[--] In the first step, we show that (arbitrary) languages $I$ and $E$ are \emph{not} separable by \ptl if and only if they possess a certain \emph{common pattern}. \item[--] In the second step we use this fact to reduce the \ptl-separation problem to the diagonal problem. \item [--] In the last step, we employ ideal decompositions for downward closed languages to reduce the diagonal problem to the SUP. \end{itemize} For the converse direction, we directly reduce separability by \ptl to the SUP.
+Our reduction of separability by \ptl consists of three steps: \begin{itemize} \item[--] In the first step, we show that (arbitrary) languages $I$ and $E$ are \emph{not} separable by \ptl if and only if they possess a certain \emph{common pattern}. \item[--] In the second step we use this fact to reduce the \ptl-separation problem to the diagonal problem. \item [--] In the last step, we employ ideal decompositions for downward closed languages to reduce the diagonal problem to the SUP. \end{itemize}